-Support for the President’s positions on immigration among Christians have been somewhat befuddling.
-A strong border and immigration policy is not at odds with Christian faith but the apparent mean spiritedness of the Trump immigration policies should at least be questionable.
+Support for the President’s positions on immigration among Christians has been somewhat befuddling.
+A strong border and immigration policy are not at odds with Christian faith but the apparent mean-spiritedness of the Trump immigration policies should at least be questionable.
 The border wall is more about grandstanding than it is about any real or coherent policy.
 The separation of children from their parents at the border seems to violate the values of many of the most basic teachings of Jesus.

 |Christian Doctrines and Values||Vs.||Modern Republican Doctrines and Values|